nextcloud/appstore/docs/docker.rst

 Configuring uWSGI
 ~~~~~~~~~~~~~~~~~
-uWSGI is a multi language app server which will be used to run the App Store Python code inside the container.
+uWSGI is a multi language app server which will be used to run the App Store's Python code inside the container.
 In addition to uWSGI you will need to configure an additional web-server.
 A web-server is required to:

 * serve static files to the client (e.g. CSS, JavaScript, images)
 * encrypt the traffic with TLS